gihanf/grocery-organiser/README.md

 [ ] Use the shopping list printer somewhere
 [ ] Create a controller that can receive requests for creating shopping lists [ ] Do a hello world example of service in AWS
+[ ] Add extra service in GroceriesPort to start everything from a file

 [ ] Where to host this service?
     - Locally?